realworldocaml/book/en/foreign-function-interface.md

 val asctime : PosixTypes.time_t ptr -> string
 ```

-Unlike the ncurses example, some of the FFI types are still exposed in this
+Some of the FFI types are still exposed in this signature due to the manual
-signature due to the manual memory interface required by the C libraries.
-To
+memory interface required by the C libraries.
+The OCaml `time` and `localtime`
-use the OCaml `time` and `localtime` functions, we need to allocate some memory
+can be used by allocating external memory and constructing values of type
-and construct values of type `time_t ptr` to them.
+`time_t ptr`.

 ```ocaml
 let () =